jup-ag/space-station/guides/5-va/1-how-to-va.md

 ![VA-2](../img/va/va-2.png)

 1. **Active VAs:** This tab lists out all of your active VA orders.
-2. **Individual VA Orders:** On-going VAs with your current input token value and a PnL value.
+2. **Individual VA Orders:** Ongoing VAs with your current input token value and a PnL value.
-3. **Order Overview:** To see the VA order details, expand one of your on-going VA orders and review the Overview Details.
+3. **Order Overview:** To see the VA order details, expand one of your ongoing VA orders and review the Overview Details.
 4. **Order Summary:** A quick overview of the VA order:
    - Spent - The total amount of input tokens (with USDC value) spent.
    - Bought - The total amount of output tokens bought.
    - Average Buying Price - The average price of bought tokens.
    - Current Token Price - The current token price of the output token.
-   - PnL - The amount of Profit of Loss based on the difference between total spent and Current Token Price multiplied by total bought tokens.
+   - PnL - The amount of Profit or Loss based on the difference between total spent and Current Token Price multiplied by total bought tokens.
 5. **Order Breakdown:** A breakdown of the VA order:
    - Buying - The output token you are buying with the VA order.
    - Interval - The time interval specified in the Duration fields.